Recession proof pricing

 We think that regardless of the time of year you choose to come, you will find not only a warm welcome here, but also an oasis of tranquility.

-We accept small pets (E.G Cats and Dogs) for a small daily charge (currently £6 per day per dog/cat or £40 per week) However we’d ask you not to bring pets that are likely to damage the fabric of the cabin.
-In deference to subsequent guests who may have pet allergies we’d ask you to bring covers for beds and furniture (see terms and conditions).
+We accept small pets (E.G Cats and Dogs) for a small daily charge (currently £6 per day per dog/cat or £35 per week) However we’d ask you not to bring pets that are likely to damage the fabric of the cabin.
+To help subsequent guests who may have pet allergies we’d ask you to bring covers for beds and furniture (see terms and conditions).
 You should not leave pets unattended in the cabin.